 Why do we have to die?

 Established evolutionary theory holds that genes that lead to the death of an organism would not be adaptive and so aging and death are not part of some program.
-Current accepted theories fall under two broad categories, both animated by the spirit that aging is a product of evolutionary neglect, not intent.
+The current hegemonic aging theory is animated by the spirit that aging is a product of evolutionary neglect, not intent.

 Consider first the non-aging organism.
 At a certain point, the mature male will be competing for mating partners with males of the next generation.
 Given the evolutionary imperative to pass on genes, there will be competition, and since our mature male is larger and more experienced than the next generation, it will kill them.
 Alternatively, it will simply scare them off and prohibit them from mating.
 But killing them is better as it will prevent them from getting larger one day and becoming a legitimate adversary.
 Which is to say, those populations that evolve to infanticide will be better off.
 So now you have an immortal infanticidal creature that continues to mate forever.
 And if there is an accident or some lethal event, perhaps the accumulation of damage, the younger offspring can finally take his place.
 But you have a real limit on the amount of natural selection because the population genetics are all deriving from the same male, who is presumably the one mating with all the females.